davis-berlind/treasury-yield/README.md

 library(shiny)
 runGitHub("treasury-yield", "davis-berlind")
 ```

+For the lazy, the app is also available [here](https://davis-berlind.shinyapps.io/treasury-yield/) without ever having to install R studio.

 There are also two helper scripts in this repo. `yield_scraper.R` is the main webscraping routine and will return a `data.frame` of daily yield curve rates and `yield_plot.R` contains the 3D plotting code.